-- Writing action plans also include: - Reflecting on obstacles we might encounter while taking action. - Making plans to overcome the obstacles that do pop up. - Identifying resources needed to follow the plan. - Creating mini-goals or identifying rewards to keep us motivated. - ❖ As one prepares Action Plans, he/she should consider the following: - Responsible Party: Who will be in charge to implement?
+- Writing action plans also include: - Reflecting on obstacles we might encounter while taking action. - Making plans to overcome the obstacles that do pop up. - Identifying resources we may need to follow the plan. - Creating mini-goals or identifying rewards to keep us motivated. - ❖ As one prepares Action Plans, he/she should consider the following: - Responsible Party: Who Will be in charge to implement?
 Central Committee or Regional/Chapter Executives? - Timeline: By When?
-(Month/Year) - Resources: Financial, human & other necessary resources to implement, at Chapter, Regional and Central level - Potential Barriers What individuals or "entities" might resist?
-How?
+(Month/Year) - Resources: Financial, human & other necessary resources to implement, at Chapter, Regional and Central level - Potential Barriers What individuals or "entities" might resist? how?